ygemici/osz/loader/README.md

 On EFI machines, the PCI Option ROM is created from a standard EFI OS loader application.

+On [Raspberry Pi 3](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/sdcard.md) board the kernel8.img is loaded from the boot partition on SD card by start.elf.

-The difference to other booting protocols is flexibility and that BOOTBOOT expects the kernel to fit inside the initial ramdisk.
+The difference to other booting protocols is flexibility and portability;
+only clean 64 bit support; and that BOOTBOOT expects the kernel to fit inside the initial ramdisk.
 This is ideal for hobby OSes and microkernels.
 The advantage it gaves is that your kernel can be splitted up into several files and yet they will be loaded together as if it were a monolitic kernel.
 And you can use your own file system for the initrd.